DivestOS: Supported devices

 DivestOS primarily supported devices that had been supported by LineageOS, with additional end of life devices receiving extended support.
 The entire list of officially supported devices was available on the DivestOS website.

 Reception

 In February 2022, TechTracker.in said DivestOS is one of few custom ROMs focusing on security and privacy, with monthly and incremental updates.

 GNU/Linux.ch Linux and Freie Software News called DivestOS "relatively new and ambitious" and said it supports many devices, both newer and older.

-DevsJournal called DivestOS 18.1 one of the best custom ROMs for the One Plus One phone.
+DevsJournal called DivestOS 18.1 one of the best custom ROMs for the OnePlus One phone.

 DivestOS' Hypatia malware scanner for Android, and how to use their F-Droid repository, was reviewed by Gadget Hacks in March 2021.

 In March 2023, the 2022 Free Software Foundation Award for Outstanding New Free Software Contributor went to Tad (SkewedZeppelin), chief developer of the DivestOS project.